PeterSR/claude-code-bloodhound/README.md

 **Track your Claude Code subscription usage over time.
 Make educated decisions about how to use it today.**

-Claude Code's subscription burns through opaque rate limits — a 5-hour session window and a weekly window, both expressed only as percentages in the `/usage` TUI panel.
-There's no API.
-No history.
-No way to know whether your next prompt will sail through or push you into a hard stop.
+Claude Code's subscription burns through opaque rate limits - a 5-hour session window and a weekly window, both expressed only as percentages in the `/usage` TUI panel.

 Bloodhound watches the JSONL session logs Claude Code already writes to your disk, polls `/usage` on a schedule you control, and stores it all locally so you can answer questions like: